salesforcecli/plugin-packaging/messages/package_install.md

 # skipHandlersDescription

-Skip the feature enforcement install handler
+Skip install handlers (available handlers: FeatureEnforcement)

 # skipHandlersDescriptionLong

-Allows installer to optionally skip the install handler for org feature enforcement in order to decrease overall installation time.
+Allows the installer of a package to optionally skip install handlers in order to decrease overall installation time (available handlers: FeatureEnforcement)